okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 The code assumes that each enrollment uses the same access token.
 Use the appropriate access token if your app handles multiple user accounts.

-Alternatively, you can retrieve undelivered challenges by using the [MyAccount App Authenticators API](https://developer.okta.com/docs/api/openapi/okta-myaccount/myaccount/tag/AppAuthenticator/#tag/AppAuthenticator/operation/listAppAuthenticatorPendingPushNotificationChallenges).
+Alternatively, you can retrieve undelivered challenges by using the [MyAccount app authenticators API](https://developer.okta.com/docs/api/openapi/okta-myaccount/myaccount/tag/AppAuthenticator/#tag/AppAuthenticator/operation/listAppAuthenticatorPendingPushNotificationChallenges).

 ## Access token management